danielsobrado/personal-blog/content/post/loss-rmse-mse-mae-mape.md

 ---

-## Loss Functions
+# Loss Functions

-The best way to learn a framework is to learn two at the same time and compare how things are being achieved in different ways, understanding the advantages and disadvantages.
+The loss function calculates the difference between the output of your model and the "Ground Truth" or reference values.

+There are multiple loss functions for regression and classification pourposes:

+# MAE
+# MAPE
+# MSE
+# RMSE
+# RMSLE